 All text links are written so that they make sense when read out of context.

-There are a number of Adobe PDF (Portable Document Format) and Microsoft Word documents on the website.
-We try to tag as many of our PDFs as possible, subject to resources, for basic accessibility.
+There are PDF (Portable Document Format) and Microsoft Word documents on the website.
+We try to tag as many of our PDFs as possible for basic accessibility.
 This allows them to be read by speech browsers.
 We also try to provide an alternative text-only Word document version of a PDF.
 If you are having trouble opening these files you may need additional software: